5 top trends driving data infrastructure strategies, according to Gartner

 Trend 3: The emergence of finops

-An increased emergence of financial governance has led to a practice called “finops,” short for financial operations.
+He went on to explain that there is an increased emergence of financial governance into a practice called “finops,” short for financial operations.
 This is a continuous and iterative approach to budget management, trying to get predictability from budgets in the cloud, he explained.

 “The cost of individual workloads is now exposed with greater transparency than ever before,” Ronthal said.
 “It’s now possible for us to actually look at a collection of work or a set of workloads and say, ‘Hey, this cost me X dollars to run.
 Did I get business value from that?’”